The-Marcy-Lab-School/problem-set-x-graphs/README.md

 ### Coding Exercises
-Answer the following questions in `exercises.js`.
-Ensure all tests are passing before submitting this problem set.

 1. **Implement a Graph Class:** Implement a graph class.
 Your class should respond to the following methods:
    - `addVertex`